- Creating and Making Use of a New Result Template

 Select the Coveo Global Searchbox rendering.

-To insert a Coveo Global Searchbox in multiple SXA pages at a time, you should insert the required Coveo components in the
+To insert a Coveo Global Searchbox in many SXA pages at a time, you should insert the required Coveo components in the

 header placeholder of a Partial Design.
 This Partial Design can then be included in your article pages and search results page Page Designs.

-Given you need to include the Coveo Search Resources component in the Partial Design your articles and search results page will share, you do not need to include a Coveo Search Resources component in another Partial Design your search results page will use.
+Given that you need to include the Coveo Search Resources component in the Partial Design your articles and search results page will share, you don’t need to include a Coveo Search Resources component in another Partial Design your search results page will use.

 The instructions below assume you have chosen this strategy.

 Open your Partial Design in the Sitecore Experience Editor.